rdlauer/articles/blues/pibird/pibird-post.md

 If prompted, reboot your RPi and meet us back here.

-> **NOTE:** Remember to run the `source` command in your terminal to reconnect to your virtual environment if you had to reboot!

 Next, install the `i2c-tools` package, so you can confirm connections to I2C devices:

 	sudo apt-get install -y i2c-tools